On the generating series of the degree sequence: Introduction

-The difficulty of Theorem \ref{when two degree sequences coincide} is when the series are not rational.
+The difficulty in proving Theorem~\ref{when two degree sequences coincide} is when the series are not rational.
 In this case, we need to use an explicit expression of $\Delta_{1,\varphi,D}$ and $\Delta_{1,\varphi',D'}$ to compare the coefficients of both sides.
 One can ask whether $\Delta_{1,f,D} = \Delta_{1,f,D'}$ implies $D= D'$, but it is unclear at this stage how to recover the line bundle from the generating series.

 The paper is organized as follows.
 In Section 2, we cover basic preliminaries on toric geometry.
-Section 3 is devoted to presenting a computation that plays a key role in the proof of Theorem \ref{natural boundary of k-degree sequence}.
-The readers can skip Section 3 on a first reading.
-In Section 4, we aim to present the proof of Theorem \ref{natural boundary of k-degree sequence} and Corollary \ref{algebraically independence of generating functions}.
+In Section 4, we aim to present the proof of Theorem~\ref{natural boundary of k-degree sequence} and Corollary~\ref{algebraically independence of generating functions}.
 Finally, we restrict our attention to the surface case in Section 5.